rnaveensrinivas/git/progit/01-Getting-Started.md

 - Web design: Managing iterations of a site’s design or content.
 - Writing and documentation: Tracking drafts and revisions.

-It can basically track any type of file on a computer.
+Git can basically track *any type* of file on a computer.

 ---